 This course is an introduction to the most basic concepts and methods in solving ordinary differential equations.
 The emphasis of this course is on problem-solving.
-After this course students should know some applications of ordinary differential equations in engineering, physics and some other branches of the sciences.
+Upon completion of this course students should know some applications of ordinary differential equations in engineering, physics and some other branches of the sciences.